Darboux Transformations for Orthogonal Differential Systems and Differential Galois Theory: Darboux transformation and differential Galois theory

-We now turn to a rather different result, also due to Darboux, which allows one to solve third order orthogonal systems using only solutions of a first order Riccati equation, see \cite[part I, chap.
-II]{da3} for details and proofs.
+We now turn to a rather different result, also due to Darboux, which allows one to solve third-order orthogonal systems using only solutions of a first-order Riccati equation, see \cite[Part~I, Chapter~II]{da3} for details and proofs.
 A third-order orthogonal system is one of the form